What is the umbilical cord?

-If the smell from the cord becomes very strong, and there is redness or swelling or some oozing from the base of the stump you should get it assessed by a doctor as this may indicate an infection.
+If the smell from the cord becomes very strong and there is redness, swelling or some oozing from the base of the stump, you should get it assessed by a doctor as this may indicate an infection.
 Your GP might prescribe a short course of antibiotics in a severe case.

 Other signs to look for:

 - If your baby develops a fever, it might mean he is mounting a fever to fight an infection in the cord

 - If your baby becomes lethargic, doesn’t want to feed or just doesn’t seem well, it also might indicate an infection